CnrLwlss/mitocyto/README.md

                         List of section ids (contained in Filename column of input file) corresponding to control sections
 ```

 Once you have successfully launched mcclass on some appropriately formatted input data, follow the on-screen instructions.
-Here is a video demonstrating re-analysis of some of the data from Warren et al. (2020).
+Here is a live demo of the re-analysis of some of the data from [Warren et al. (2020).](https://www.nature.com/articles/s41598-020-70885-3 ):